Kiran7007/Interview-Preparation/docs/android.md

 ## Two requests update the same account data.
 How do you handle it?

-Use a single source of truth and coordinate updates through the repository.
-Depending on the requirement, use database transactions and optimistic or pessimistic concurrency.
-The server must enforce consistency, and the UI should not display stale state as the final result.
+I would make the **repository the single point of coordination** for account updates.
+I would also make sure the server is the final authority for consistency.

+- **Single source of truth:** Keep account state in one place, typically the repository/database.
+- **Coordinate updates:** Serialize or coordinate related updates through the repository when required.
+- **Database transactions:** Use transactions when multiple local writes must succeed or fail together.
+- **Optimistic concurrency:** Use versioning or timestamps to detect conflicting updates.
+- **Pessimistic concurrency:** Lock or serialize updates when the operation requires exclusive access.
+- **Server-side consistency:** Let the server validate and resolve conflicting updates.
+- **UI consistency:** Update the UI from the latest confirmed state and avoid showing stale data as the final result.

+**Key point:** I handle concurrency at both the **local layer and server layer**, with the server acting as the final source of truth.

 ---